-Sub-Category 1:
+HCBS Taxonomy: ------ ------------------

+17 Other Services

 17990 other

-Sub-Category 2:

-Sub-Category 3:

-Sub-Category 4:

-$^{\rm O}$ Service is included in approved waiver.
-There is no change in service specifications.

-• Service is included in approved waiver.
-The service specifications have been modified.

-• Clinical and professional services that assist formal (paid) and informal (unpaid) caregivers, support staff, or family members of a waiver participant in carrying out individual treatment/support plans.

-• Professional services are those that are not covered by the Medicaid state plan and are necessary to improve the individual's independence and inclusion in their community.

-• This service is not intended to instruct paid staff/family on the competencies relative to their field they are required to have or to provide training required to meet provider qualifications, but rather to support staff/family in meeting the individualized and specific needs of the waiver participant.

-• The person-centered service plan, developed by the case resource manager in collaboration with the waiver participant and the waiver participant's staff/family, provides the high-level summary of services and goals for each specified waiver service.

-• The plan developed by the consultant provides step-by-step details necessary to reach a goal by implementing a specific course of supports by the participant's staff/family or other paid providers.

-• Consultation, such as assessment, development, training, and technical assistance to a home or community support plan, and monitoring of the provider and individual in the implementation of the plan, is provided to families or direct staff to meet the specific needs of the waiver participant as outlined in the waiver participant's personcentered service plan, including:

-(a) Health and medication monitoring to report to the healthcare provider;

-- (b) Positioning and transfer;

-- (c) Basic and advanced instructional techniques;

-- (d) Residential Habilitation Positive Behavior Support implementation;

-- (e) Augmentative communication systems;

-- (f) Consultation with potential referral resources (mental health crisis line or end-harm line);

-- (g) Diet and Nutritional Guidance;

-- (h) Disability Information and Education;

-- (i) Strategies for Effectively and Therapeutically Interacting with the Participant;

-- (j) Environmental consultation;

-- (k) Assistive technology; and

-- (l) Individual and Family Counseling

-(m) Parenting skills.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+Application for 1915(c) HCBS Waiver: Draft WA.014.03.03 - Jul 01, 2023

+Category 3: Sub-Category 3: \Box Serv vice Definition (Scope): Category 4: Sub-Category 4: • Cl inical and professional services that assist formal (paid) a nd informal (unpaid) caregivers, support staff, or ily members of a waiver participant in carrying out indivi • F Professional services are those that are not covered by the Medicaid state plan and are necessary to improve the indi vidual's independence and inclusion in their community. • 1 This service is not intended to instruct paid staff/family on the competencies relative to their field they are requ uired to have or to provide training required to meet provide der qualifications, but rather to support s taff/family in meeting the individualized and specific need ls of the waiver participant. • T The person-centered service plan, developed by the case re source manager in collaboration with the waiver part icipant and the waiver participant's staff/family, provides the high-level summary of services and goals for each s pecified waiver service.
+The plan developed by the consultant provides step-by-step cific course of supports by the participant's staff/family or Consultation, such as assessment, development, training, a - sup port plan, and monitoring of the provider and individual in n the implementation of the plan, is provided to families or irect staff to meet the specific needs of the waiver particip pant as outlined in the waiver participant's person- tered service plan, including: a) Health and medication monitoring to report to the health hcare provider; b) Positioning and transfer; c) Basic and advanced instructional techniques; d) Residential Habilitation Positive Behavior Support imp lementation; e) Augmentative communication systems; f) Consultation with potential referral resources (mental he ealth crisis line or end-harm line); g) Diet and Nutritional Guidance; · · h) Disability Information and Education; · ·) Strategies for Effectively and Therapeutically Interactin g with the Participant; · ·) Environmental consultation; (k) Assistive technology; and ) Individual and Family Counseling (1 m) Parenting skills. Δ11 Staff/Family consultation providers shall be licensed, regi istered or certified in Washington State according to standards of their approved profession in Title 18 RCW of cify applicable (if any) limits on the amount, frequency - shee iny application (in any) minus on the amount, frequency , or unration of this service: